-Leave policy in need of a little help?
+Is your leave policy in need of a little help?
 Download our free guide for tips on drafting a company leave policy.

 Americans with Disabilities Act

-For example, if you have an office worker with seriously impaired vision, you might be able to provide them with a special computer monitor, as a reasonable accommodation, that would enable them to see the screen and perform their job duties.
+For example, if you have an office worker with seriously impaired vision, you might be able to provide them with a special computer monitor as a reasonable accommodation that would enable them to see the screen and perform their job duties.